srinidhifd/srinidhifd/README.md

 # 💫 About Me:
 I'm **Srinidhi Kulkarni**, a Frontend Developer and MCA Graduate from Dayananda Sagar Academy of Technology and Management College, Bengaluru.
-With experience in Full Stack and Frontend Development, I am passionate about crafting user-friendly interfaces and enhancing user experiences. <br><br> Currently exploring **React.js** to build robust and responsive web applications.
+With experience in Full Stack and Frontend Development, I am passionate about crafting user-friendly interfaces and enhancing user experiences. <br><br><br> Currently exploring **React.js** to build robust and responsive web applications.

 ---